-The story of Mike Day is one of the most remarking in the modern Special Operations Forces history.
-On the night of April 6, 2007 the things changed for the Senior Chief Petty Officer Mike Day, a very experienced veteran who proudly served twenty-one years and three months as a U.S. Navy SEAL.
-On that night, he was shot for first time in his career.
+The story of Mike Day is one of the most remarking in modern Special Operations Forces history.
+On the night of April 6, 2007, things changed for the Senior Chief Petty Officer Mike Day, a very experienced veteran who proudly served twenty-one years and three months as a U.S. Navy SEAL.
+On that night, he was shot for the first time in his career.
 He survived 27 shots from blank-point range to tell the story.

 His new book ‘Mike Day: Perfectly Wounded’ will for sure become a new bestseller from the Special Operations Forces topic.

 The night of amazing survival

-Mike Day speaks out about the events which happend in the dark night of the April 6, 2007, in Iraq’s Anbar Province.
-The mission was like the one he did hundreds time before.
+Mike Day speaks out about the events which happened on the dark night of April 6, 2007, in Iraq’s Anbar Province.
+The mission was like the one he did hundreds of times before.
 Night raid and the hunt for a high-level al-Qaeda cell.
 Alongside the team of Navy SEALs, there was also a group of Iraqi scouts.
-Mike Day was the first operator to enter a 12×12 room after breaching where terrorist fighters were waiting in ambush.
+Mike Day was the first operator to enter a 12×12 room after breaching were terrorist fighters waiting in ambush.

 The gunfight was short and intense.
 When the gunfire stopped, the only man standing was Mike Day; four terrorists were dead, but not before they shot Mike Day twenty-seven times and hit him with grenade shrapnel.
 Miraculously, Mike Day cleared the rest of the house and rescued six women and children before walking out on his own to an awaiting helicopter, which flew him to safety.
 He survived multiple bullets to the legs, arms, and abdomen.